-Main Proposals
+Main Features

-This proposed Standard on Assurance Engagements establishes requirements and provides application and other explanatory material regarding the assurance practitioner's responsibilities when accepting, conducting and reporting on an engagement to provide reasonable or limited assurance on a greenhouse gas statement.
+This Standard on Assurance Engagements establishes requirements and provides application and other explanatory material regarding the assurance practitioner's responsibilities when accepting, conducting and reporting on an engagement to provide reasonable or limited assurance on a greenhouse gas statement.

 The AUASB intends for this new standard to mirror ISAE 3410 to ensure conformity with IAASB standards.
 In Australia, greenhouse gas statements include reports on emissions, energy consumption and energy production under the National Greenhouse and Energy Reporting (NGER) Act 2007 and legislative requirements for assurance on those reports are also provided under the NGER Act and related regulations.
-These reporting and assurance requirements underpin the NGER and Clean Energy Schemes, which provide for emissions reporting and a carbon pricing mechanism respectively.
-The AUASB intends to develop and issue a Guidance Statement to provide guidance for the assurance practitioner on how to meet these legislative and regulatory requirements when conducting an engagement under ASAE 3410.
-These legislative requirements are not addressed in detail in this proposed standard.
+These reporting and assurance requirements underpin the NGER Scheme, which provides for greenhouse gas emissions and energy reporting.
+The AUASB has issued Guidance Statement GS 021 Engagements under the National Greenhouse and Energy Reporting Scheme, Carbon Pricing Mechanism and Related Schemes which provides guidance for the assurance practitioner on how to meet these legislative and regulatory requirements when conducting an engagement under ASAE 3410.
+These legislative requirements are not addressed in detail in this standard.